XiaoyangJin/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+Cause I'm new to javascript so I spend more time to figure out the meaning of each line of codes, but I managed to finish it and if I have time, I will polish it.

 ## License